Glenn County Probate — What Heirs Need to Know

 Glenn County local rules and procedures

-Structured probate calendar.
+Structured Monday probate calendar with 60-day lead time.
 Under Local Rule 4.0(A), the Probate and Guardianship Calendar is heard the first, second, and third Monday of each month at 11:00 a.m. at the Willows Courthouse.
-All probate matters other than temporary guardianship orders are calendared for hearing a minimum of 60 calendar days after filing — longer than many California counties.
+Critically, all probate matters (other than temporary guardianship orders) must be calendared for hearing a minimum of 60 calendar days after filing — significantly longer than many California counties.
+LPS and conservatorship matters are heard separately on the first and third Fridays.

 Investigation fees are a lien on the estate.
-Under Local Rule 4.0(E), court investigations in guardianship and conservatorship cases are charged and assessed as a lien on the estate pursuant to Probate Code Section 1513.1.
-Fees waived under financial hardship may be recoverable at the time of appointment per Rule 4.0(F).
+Under Local Rule 4.0(E), court investigations in guardianship and conservatorship cases are assessed as a lien on the estate pursuant to Probate Code Section 1513.1.
+Per Rule 4.0(F), filing fees waived under CRC Rule 3.50 are recoverable at the time of appointment — if the guardian or conservator can reimburse the court, waived fees must be paid before letters issue.

 Attorney fee calculations required.
 Per Local Rule 4.1(B), petitions requesting statutory attorney's fees must include a calculation showing how the fee was computed — a requirement that helps ensure transparency in agricultural estates where the gross estate value may be subject to appraisal adjustments.